veraleitaodev/getGoals/testing.md

 #### Register page

 -   **_mobile view_** and **_desktop view_** -  centered heading;
-Materialize input forms with username, email and password fields and submit button.
-Email is collected and stored for registration but at this stage there is no use for this information.
-In order to reduce unnecessary errors, the email input are has been removed. after button there is a text with link to log in page - link is functional.
+    -   Materialize input forms with username, email and password fields and submit button.
+    -   Email is collected and stored for registration but at this stage there is no use for this information.
+In order to reduce unnecessary errors, the email input are has been removed.
+    -   below the button there is a text with link to log in page - link is functional.
-Register button with Materialize Wave feature and functional.
+    -   Register button with Materialize Wave feature and functional.
+    -   The flash messages appear in white text with chosen background colour as expected and fade after expected time.
+    -   The element for flash message disapears after 5 seconds and margin disapears.

 |             test              |             expected result              |              actual result               |
   | :---------------------------: | :--------------------------------------: | :--------------------------------------: |